Before You Apply

 Early Admissions Program (University of Minnesota undergraduates only)

-Only degree-seeking, undergraduate University of Minnesota students at any campus who plan to graduate with their bachelors degree in May 2014, December 2014, May 2015, or August 2015 have the option to apply through Minnesota Law Early Admissions Program (MLEAP) to begin Fall 2015.
+Only degree-seeking, undergraduate University of Minnesota students who plan to graduate with their bachelors degree in May 2014, December 2014, May 2015, or August 2015 have the option to apply through Minnesota Law Early Admissions Program (MLEAP) to begin Fall 2015.
+Students must be in the University honors program with a 3.75 GPA or above.
 Students graduating in May 2014 must submit their application before they graduate and prior to the June deadline.
 Current University of Minnesota undergraduate students who have researched law programs and have determined that the University of Minnesota is the best choice are encouraged to consider applying through MLEAP.
-If admitted, applicants to the University of Minnesota Law School’s MLEAP commit themselves to matriculating at the Law School and will not apply to any other law school.

 Application Components and Procedure: